-Room checks are performed at the beginning of each closure period to ensure that the premises have been safely and securely vacated.
+Room checks are performed at the beginning of each closure period (Thanksgiving Break, Christmas Break, and Spring Break) to ensure that the premises have been safely and securely vacated.
 Students will receive instructions from Residence Life regarding how their spaces should be vacated (i.e. doors closed and locked, lights off, items unplugged, et cetera) in advance of each closure.
 Students who have not yet vacated at the time these checks and remain without permission will be subject to judicial action, are subject to charges, and may be asked to vacate the premises immediately.

-If students become no longer enrolled in a class during the 3-week or become a part-time student there housing may be revoked and they will have to move off campus as soon as possible.
-It is important for the student to understand that it is their responsibility to make sure they are still considered a full-time students and attending all classes during the 3-week.
+If students become no longer enrolled in a class during the 3-week or become a part-time student, their housing may be revoked and they will have to move off campus as soon as possible.
+It is important for the student to understand that it is their responsibility to make sure they are still considered a full-time student and attend all classes during the 3-week.
 When moving out at the end of the academic year, the student rooms are expected to be returned in the condition they were found.
 Fines will be assessed for excessive cleaning and trash removal, as well as damages.
 Rooms should be left in a 'move in ready' condition.